Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Extracting transition paths from simulations

 Finding the maximal likelihood path then corresponds to solving the shortest path problem from a (set of) point(s) $\chi(\boldsymbol{x}_i) \approx 0$ to a (set of) point(s) $\chi(\boldsymbol{x}_i) \approx 1$ with edge distance $e_{ij}$ between two points (nodes)

 where transitions forward in time (i.e. increasing $\chi$-value) are enforced by the corresponding $\infty$ weight.
-The corresponding shortest path problem is then solved with the Bellman-Ford algorithm \cite{bellmanford}.
+The shortest path problem can be solved with the Bellman-Ford algorithm \cite{bellmanford}.

-The parameter $\sigma$ plays the role of a smoothing parameter, balancing the likelihood of jumps in space or time.
-A high $\sigma$ allows for more erratic jumps over short time-spans while a lower $\sigma$ favors spatially closer jumps possibly necessitating longer time-spans, as illustrated in Figure \ref{fig:shortestpath}.

-Of course the assumption of Brownian motion is far-fetched for an actual molecular system.
-However, with only finite simulation data, the direction of possible jumps will be dictated mainly by the available data.
-The Brownian assumption introduces only a small bias which is largely negligible for the choice of paths in the temporal, i.e. $\chi$ direction.
-In this regard this algorithm can also be understood as a heuristic filtering method to obtain a smooth path through the provided samples along the reaction coordinate from $\chi=0$ to $\chi=1$ (or vice versa).
+Of course the assumption of uniform Brownian motion for the underlying dynamics is far-fetched for an actual molecular system.
+However, with only finite simulation data, the locally possible jumps will be dictated mainly by the available data which already incorporates the physical drift.
+The Brownian assumption introduces only a small bias which is largely negligible for the choice of paths in the temporal, i.e. $\chi$ direction, as any larger deviations from the Brownian distribution will already be reflected in the available data.

+We believe this can be improved in cases where the acceleration (force and masses) and the diffusion coefficient $\sigma$ of the dynamics are known.
+This however is not straightforward, as we have replaced the ordinary time with $\chi$ which requires some projection of the stochastic process.

+In this regard our proposed algorithm can be understood as a simple heuristic filtering method to obtain a smooth path through already provided samples along the learned reaction coordinate from $\chi=0$ to $\chi=1$ (or vice versa).
+The result is the most-likely path (under the Brownian assumption) between the extremal conformations identified by $\chi$.
+Being composed of the actually simulated, hence physically relevant, data it provides a smooth transition through the identified slowest process indexed by the mean holding time of the corresponding macro-state.